mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 or firing from behind a boarding shield, the user(s) can be hit, but the shield imposes DM-2 on opponents' attack rolls.
 It provides Protection +12.
-Most boarding shields are designed to be linked together using quick- release fittings on their sides, enabling a protected firing position to be thrown up almost anywhere.
+Most boarding shields are designed to be linked together using quick-release fittings on their sides, enabling a protected firing position to be thrown up almost anywhere.
 Ladder shields, costing Cr50 more than a standard boarding shield, have a series of bars across the rear enabling